keyserj/kindle-notes-parser/README.md

 I wanted this because each color of highlight means something different for me, and for certain colors, I like to view those notes across all books, rather than scoped to a specific book.
 This script _does_ parse specific to each book, but in a format that's easy to take all the highlights of a color and paste them into another document for cross-book viewing pleasures.

-The format (* [highlight]; ** [note]) was particularly chosen because it's easy to paste into OneNote, at which point, the [One Markdown](http://www.onenotegem.com/a/documents/gem-for-OneNote/Review_Tab/2019/1126/1214.html) add-in can be used to format all of these into bullets.
+The format (* [highlight]\n\t[note]) was particularly chosen because it's easy to paste into OneNote, at which point, the [One Markdown](http://www.onenotegem.com/a/documents/gem-for-OneNote/Review_Tab/2019/1126/1214.html) add-in can be used to format all of these into bullets.

 # requirements
 Tested via Linux, but it should probably work for Mac and Windows as well.